 Why does the health gap exist?

 The crisis facing Indigenous health has a long and complex history.
-It continues largely as a result of decades of government inaction and a continuing lack of appropriate medical services.
+It continues largely as a result of decades of government inaction and a continuing lack of adequate funding and appropriate medical services.

 A 2007 report by the Australian Medical Association also uncovered evidence of inherent discrimination in our health system.
 Aboriginal and Torres Strait Islanders do not benefit from mainstream health services to the same extent as other Australians because: